The Laws of Oklahoma

 Aggravated trafficking carries more severe consequences than standard trafficking.
 Because it is an 85% crime, those convicted must serve at least 85 % of their sentence before becoming eligible for parole or credit.
 Fines are also higher under aggravated charges.

-What Is the Prison Term for Aggravated Trafficking?
+What Is the Prison Sentence for Aggravated Trafficking?

 A conviction for aggravated trafficking mandates a minimum sentence of 15 years, with the possibility of life in prison.
 Due to the 85 % rule, parole eligibility or earned credits can’t be applied until 85 % of the sentence has been served.